Skip to content

 Managing emotions

 Your liver is a powerful organ that plays a key role in many vital tasks, like helping your body digest food and removing harmful toxins.
-Liver disease, such as fatty liver disease or cirrhosis, disrupts these tasks and can impact your overall health.
+Liver disease, such as steatotic liver disease or cirrhosis, disrupts these tasks and can impact your overall health.

 If you’ve been diagnosed with liver disease, regular liver screening tests can help keep track of your condition and support your liver health, offering reassurance and a proactive approach to living with the disease.